 Call for Submissions

-All submissions are peer-reviewed and considered for selection by the Committee.
-All accepted submissions will be published in the ACM Digital Library.
-The conference is run in collaboration with ACM/SIGSIM and is sponsored by The Society for Modeling and Simulation International.
+We invite you to submit and present an original contribution for SimAUD2017.
+All submissions are peer-reviewed and considered for selection by the Scientific Committee.
+All accepted full papers (8 pages) will be published in the ACM Digital Library.
+However, all the accepted submissions (both full and short papers) will be published in SimAUD’s proceedings.
+Please observe the submission types and deadlines on the Symposium website.
+SimAUD is run collaboratively with ACM/SIGSIM and is sponsored by The Society for Modeling and Simulation International.

 Areas of Interest